A Personal Story

 Bipolar disorder and addiction are both very severe mental illnesses.

-Bipolar disorder and addiction can co-exist.
 I was diagnosed with bipolar disorder before I got sober.
-Medication did help.
-I did find some relief in the ups and downs of bipolar disorder.
-I must say that true freedom came from getting sober in a 12-step program.
-That is where I have learned about the deep-seated causes for my behaviors as a whole.
+Medication helped.
+It gave me some relief from the ups and downs of bipolar disorder.
+However, true freedom came from getting sober in a 12-step program.
+That is where I learned about the deep-seated causes for my behaviors as a whole.
 I still take my medication for bipolar disorder.
 It is a mental illness.
-I know today that the spiritual aspect of my life though my 12-step program is what brings me the whole-life balance I need.
+But I know today that the spiritual aspect of my life though my 12-step program is what brings me the whole-life balance I need.

 I am coming up on three years of sobriety.
-I can live today simultaneously with bipolar disorder, using prescribed medication, and work a program of recovery for my other disease, alcoholism.
+I can live today with bipolar disorder, using prescribed medication, and work through a program of recovery for my other disease, alcoholism.

 Bipolar disorder and addiction are not life sentences.
 You can have freedom from either or both of these mental illnesses.
 Take some action and see what might happen.
 It will be well worth it.

 Comorbidity: Addiction and Other Mental Illnesses.
 National Institute on Drug Abuse.
 Retrieved February, 2017.

 Bipolar Disorder.
 Centers on Disease Control and Prevention.
 Retrieved February, 2017.